sagi21805/LearnixOS-Book/src/Introduction.md

 We are going to implement an entire POSIX compliant OS in Rust and not use ANY[^2] external libraries.
 All of the thought process, code and implementations will be explained and documented here as well as in this [repo](https://github.com/sagi21805/LearnixOS) which all the code snippets are from.

-> *Note*: ALL the syntax highlighting of the Rust code is custom and create by me!
+> _Note_: ALL the syntax highlighting of the Rust code is custom and created by me!
 If you see any bugs, please write in the comments or submit an [issue](https://github.com/sagi21805/mdbook-rust-highlight).

 ## Base Knowledge